Do one tiny act of songwriting every day for 100 days in a row.

 How to Get Started

-Start out as realistic as you can and make adjustments if what you're doing is not sustainable.
+Step 1.
+Create your own rule: Try to be realistic, something you can commit to for 100 Days.
+Make adjustments if what you're doing is not sustainable.
 A creative habit should be able to fit into anyone's life no matter how busy it is.
+Here are some example from our members:

 Step 2.
 Share your rule with the group.
 Learn in front of others.
 If we all do this we will learn from each other.